PPS students start first day of new year - NewsBreak

 Loaded handgun seized in Peoria arrest

-PEORIA (Heart of Illinois ABC) - Police arrested a man who was in possession of a loaded handgun Friday morning.
+PEORIA (25 News Now) - Police arrested a man who was in possession of a loaded handgun Friday morning.
 33-year-old Elander L. Simmons was arrested for Unlawful Possession of a Weapon by a Felon, Possession of a Firearm without a Valid FOID card, Aggravated Assault and Unlawful Possession of Cannabis.

 Comments / 0